 I feel that the plan relies too heavily on prescribed fire as a preferred forest management technique.
 I understand the value of controlled burns in restoring health to fire-adapted ecosystems and for fighting invasive alien pests.
+It has become an essential tool in many regions including the dry forests in the Western United States and the Southeast.
 There are microclimates in the Appalachians where that technique is appropriate, but I have questions about how widely and how often this tool is being used.

-The climate of the Southern Appalachians is considered a temperate rain forest.
-Most places receive 50 to 60 inches of rain annually but some may receive

-80 to 100 inches or more.
+The climate of the Southern Appalachian Mountains is considered a temperate rain forest.
+Most places receive 50 to 60 inches of rain annually but some may receive 80 to 100 inches or more.
 Although that reality does not preclude the existence of fire in shaping those ecosystems, it is clear that natural fires are statistically rare.
 Droughts do occur which make forests vulnerable to fire but regular and repeated burns in those areas are not likely.
 The degree and frequency of prescribed burns in certain regions seems excessive.
+Low-intensity fires during dormant periods usually causes minimal damage to an ecosystem but the high-severity fires called for in some instances can kill many endemic species.